openfluxcd/.github/README.md

-Since all [*source controllers*](https://fluxcd.io/flux/components/source/) uniformly use this *artifact* abstraction to expose the downloaded content, the deployers only have to understand the *artifact* abstraction in order to be able to use all the aforementioned types of sources systems.
+Since all [*source controllers*](https://fluxcd.io/flux/components/source/) uniformly use this *artifact* abstraction to expose the downloaded content, the deployers only have to understand the *artifact* abstraction in order to be able to use all the aforementioned types of source systems.
 So, the *artifact* abstraction serves as interface between *sources* and *deployers*.

 <img src="./assets/source-deployer.png" alt="source-deployer" width="35%" height="35%"/>